whisperpine/reonic-devops-challenge/SUBMISSION.md

 ![github-actions-deploy-infra](./assets/github-actions-deploy-infra.webp)

-To destroy the infra, just run the "Destroy Infrastructure" workflow with.
+To destroy the infra, just run the "Destroy Infrastructure" workflow with similar steps.

 ### How to use the solution locally